-The word "challenge" followed by a number means you challenge an adjacent target, and you roll the number of dice equal to the number that follows "challenge."
+The word "challenge" followed by a number means you challenge an adjacent target, and you roll an amount of dice equal to the number that follows "challenge."

-RANGE (NUMBER) CHALLENGE (NUMBER)
+RANGED (NUMBER) CHALLENGE (NUMBER)

-The word "range" followed by a number means the target must be within that number of squares.
+The word "ranged" followed by a number means the target must be within that number of squares.
 The challenger must be able to see the target.
-Roll the number of dice equal to the number that follows "challenge."
+Roll an amount of dice equal to the number that follows "challenge."